Backlash: The Undeclared War Against American Women

 Backlash: The Undeclared War Against American Women is a 1991 book by Susan Faludi, in which the author presents evidence demonstrating the existence of a media-driven "backlash" against the feminist advances of the 1970s in the United States.

-Faludi argues that the backlash uses a strategy of "blaming the victim", by suggesting that the women's liberation movement itself is the cause of many of the problems alleged to be plaguing American women in the late 1980s.
+Faludi argues that the backlash uses a strategy of "blaming the victim", which suggests that the women's liberation movement itself is the cause of many of the problems alleged to be plaguing American women in the late 1980s.
 She also argues that many of these problems are illusory, constructed by the media without reliable evidence.

-Faludi also identifies backlash as a historical trend, recurring when women have made substantial gains in their efforts to obtain equal rights.
-The book won the National Book Critics Circle Award for non-fiction in 1991.
+Faludi also identifies backlash as an historical trend, recurring when women have made substantial gains in their efforts to obtain equal rights.
+The book won the National Book Critics Circle Award for Nonfiction in 1991.
 A 15th anniversary edition was released in 2006.